-Right now, there are millions of people who, by edict or choice, find themselves confined to their homes, and figuring out how to keep themselves and their loved ones healthy and entertained has been challenging.
+Right now, there are millions of people who, whether they like it or not, find themselves confined to their homes; figuring out how to keep themselves and their loved ones healthy and entertained has been challenging.

 Here's what's working for us:

 But when you're stuck at home all day it's easy to fall into a rut.
 You figure, I'm not seeing anyone, what difference does it make if I stay in my PJs?
 Or if I put off shaving for a day or two (or seven)?